 July 1, 2026 and Beyond: New parent borrowers have a $65,000 lifetime aggregate limit per dependent student.

 Yes.
-If a student or parent borrower has any federal loans disbursed before July 1, 2026, the parent can continue to borrow under pre-July 1, 2026 annual and lifetime Parent PLUS Loan limits for three academic years or the student's completion of their degree, whichever is less.
+If a student or parent borrower has any federal loans disbursed before July 1, 2026, the parent can continue to borrow under pre-July 1, 2026 annual and lifetime Parent PLUS Loan limits for three academic years or the “minimum expected time to credential,” whichever is less.

 No. Current guidance says that students who withdraw or take a leave from their program will lose access to the legacy provisions immediately.

-There are no extensions to the three-year grandfathering provisions so at the end of that period you will be subject to the new annual and aggregate loan limits.
+There are no extensions to the three-year legacy provisions; at the end of that period, you will be subject to the new annual and aggregate loan limits.

 Contact the Spartan One-Stop at onestop@msu.edu or (517) 432-8000.